facebook-pixel

 • Fraternal or sports organizations.

 In all cases, final eligibility decisions are made by United Arts staff.
-Approval of a previous project grant funding carries no assurance of continued funding in subsequent years.
+Approval of a previous project grant funding does not guarantee funding in subsequent years.

 Project Eligibility: